fishpepper/OpenSky/README.md

 want to have such long operations in interrupts anyway. so do not use them ;) (@see http://fivedots.coe.psu.ac.th/~cj/masd/resources/sdcc-doc/SDCCUdoc-14.html)

+# Random notes:

+Just in case you need to mount a new antenna: my vd5m came with a 3.5cm antenna wire (shouldn't this by ~3cm??)...

 # Thanks

 Thanks to midelic from rcgroups.com for the reverse engineering and code for the atmega implementation of this protocol!